SeanMatthewAI/claude-code-guide/README.md

-# Claude Code Tips & Best Practices
+# Coding Agent Tips & Best Practices

-Welcome to the companion repository for my **Claude Code Essentials Series** on YouTube!
-This repo contains examples, configurations, and best practices for using Claude Code.
+Welcome to the companion repository for my **AI Coding Fundamentals Series** on YouTube!
+This repo contains examples, configurations, and best practices for using Claude Code (and other AI coding agents).
 You can find all my videos at: https://www.youtube.com/@SeanMatthewAI

 ## 📺 Tutorial Series

-This repository corresponds to my Claude Code essentials series on YouTube.
-Each video focuses on specific techniques to improve your development workflow and get the most out of Claude Code.
+This repository corresponds to my coding agent fundamentals series on YouTube.
+Each video focuses on specific techniques to improve your development workflow and get the most out of Claude Code and other AI coding agents.

 ### Episode 1: Foundation Essentials
 - **CLAUDE.md Optimization**: How to create effective project memory